Jay Cutler Backs Trump: 'He Has Been More Diverse Than any President I Have Seen'

-Former NFL star Jay Cutler took to Instagram on Thursday, to voice his support for President Trump and push back against his detractors.
+Former NFL star Jay Cutler took to Instagram on Thursday to re-gram and backup an endorsement from golf great Jack Nicklaus, voicing his support for President Trump and pushing back against his detractors.

+Cutler re-grammed the post from Nicklaus with the caption, “SIGN ME UP.”
+He also commented on the post saying, “Never a doubt.”

-In his Instagram story, Cutler wrote about how Trump is a leader who has “delivered on his promises.”
+In his endorsement, Nicklaus wrote about how Trump is a leader who has “delivered on his promises.”

-Cutler’s portrayal of the president cuts a stark contract with the divisive rhetoric that his detractors have tried to saddle the president with.
-Though, while Cutler says he can understand why some have not been receptive of the president’s rhetoric on Twitter, he’s learned to look past that to more important things.
+Nicklaus’ portrayal of the president cuts a stark contract with the divisive rhetoric that his detractors have tried to saddle the president with.
+Though, while Nicklaus says he can understand why some have not been receptive of the president’s rhetoric on Twitter, he’s learned to look past that to more important things.

-Cutler concluded his story by extolling his followers to not let the country “evolve into a socialist America,” by casting their vote for President Trump.
+Nicklaus concluded his letter by extolling his followers to not let the country “evolve into a socialist America,” by casting their vote for President Trump.

 “If we want to continue to have the opportunity to pursue the American Dream, and not evolve into a socialist America and have the government run your life, then I strongly recommend you consider Donald J. Trump for another 4 years.
 I certainly have and have already cast my vote for him!”

-Note: CORRECTION: The original version of this story attributed quotes made by Jack Nicklaus to Jay Cutler.